poult-lab/daily-word/english_words_ learning.md

 "a chemical element.
 Silver is a greyish-white precious metal used for making coins, jewellery, decorative objects, etc."

 [adj] a silver car. "shiny greyish-white in colour"

+07.relative  [ˈrelətɪv]

+[adj] the relative merits of the two plans.

+"considered and judged by being compared with sth else"

+[noun] a close/distant relative. "a person who is in the same family as sb else" -relation [rɪˈleɪʃn]-

+D[adv] relatively  [ˈrelətɪvli]

+> "Relatively," "comparatively," and "correspondingly" are all adverbs that are used to establish a relationship or make a comparison between different elements.
+While they share some similarities, there are slight differences in their meanings and usage:
+>
+> Relatively: This adverb is used to indicate a comparison between two or more things in relation to each other.
+It suggests that something is considered or evaluated in relation to something else.
+It highlights the degree or extent of a quality or characteristic in comparison to others.
+For example:
+>
+> - "The rent in this city is relatively high compared to neighboring towns."
+> - "She is relatively young compared to her colleagues." "相对de"
+>
+> Comparatively: This adverb is used to draw a comparison between two or more things, highlighting similarities or differences.
+It indicates that something is being considered in relation to a standard or benchmark.
+It is often used to express a relative degree or extent.
+For example:
+>
+> - "The car is comparatively cheaper than other models in its class."
+> - "The company's profits increased comparatively more this year." "相比较de"
+>
+> Correspondingly: This adverb is used to indicate a relationship or connection between two or more things, suggesting that one thing corresponds or matches with another.
+It emphasizes that there is a parallel or corresponding aspect in relation to something else.
+For example:
+>
+> - "As the demand for the product increased, the price correspondingly rose."
+> - "The company's sales went up, and correspondingly, its market share increased." "相对应de"
+>
+> In summary, "relatively" emphasizes the comparison in relation to others, "comparatively" emphasizes a comparison to a standard or benchmark, and "correspondingly" highlights a **parallel or matching relationship** between elements.
+>
+>
+>
+> another explanation:
+>
+> What is the difference between comparatively and relatively?
+>
+> They are very similar.
+Comparatively is simply good for when you are making a comparison between two or more things.
+Like "Japan is comparatively safer than other countries."
+Relatively can be used for comparison but also as "basically".
+For example, you can say "This is relatively easy!".
+A comparison is implied, but it doesn't feel as direct as "comparatively".
+I use "relatively" often in conversation.
+I never use comparatively though.
+It's more academic.